-Complete and sign a bond lodgement form, and give this to the tenant to sign.
-Send the form and the bond payment to the RTBA within 10 business days of receiving the bond.
-For more information, view our Lodging the bond page.
+Generate a bond lodgement form in RTBA Online.
+Submit the form and bond payment to the RTBA within 10 business days of receiving the bond.
+For information on bond requirements in short-term and long-term leases, view our Lodging the bond page.

 Generally, you do not have to deposit a rental bond in your trust account.
-However, if you receive a cash bond from a tenant, you must deposit the money into your trust account and send a trust account cheque to the RTBA for the bond amount.
+However, if you receive a cash bond from a tenant, you must deposit the money into your trust account and send a trust account cheque (or electronic transaction, if registered) to the RTBA for the bond amount.

 During a lease

 - For repairs and maintenance, only use reliable, competent tradespeople with the appropriate licences or registration.

 - Make and keep appointments with tenants after they request repairs.

 - Keep the landlord up to date when you inspect the property.
 Report on any damage, including wear and tear.